 Start With Travel Rewards Credit Cards

-Travel rewards credit cards offer points to use toward travel, and often additional earning potential when booking travel.
+Travel rewards credit cards offer points to use toward travel and often have additional earning potential when booking travel.
 There are a lot of options out there, but most offer points that can be redeemed for free flights or to offset hotel costs.

-Some travel cards also allow you to earn extra points for specific loyalty programs through hotels or airlines.
+Some travel cards also let you earn extra points for specific loyalty programs through hotels or airlines.
 Whichever card you choose, finding one that works for your spending and travel habits is the first step toward earning free travel benefits.

 Take Advantage of Sign-Up Bonuses

 Taking advantage of sign-up bonuses from credit cards is one of the quickest ways to earn free travel.
 In fact, it should be a key point in the decision of which travel card you choose.
-If you know a trip is coming up, consider applying for a credit card with a signing bonus that will benefit you and fit into your travel rewards strategy.
+If you have a trip coming up, consider applying for a credit card with a signing bonus that will benefit you and fit your travel rewards strategy.

 With the Chase Sapphire Preferred®, for example, you get 60,000 points when you spend $4,000 in the first three months.
-That’s enough for $750 in travel when you book through the Chase Ultimate Rewards website.
-In fact, both Sapphire credit cards are currently offering big sign-up bonuses for new members.
+That's enough for $750 in travel when you book through Chase Ultimate Rewards.
+In fact, both Sapphire credit cards regularly offer big sign-up bonuses for new members.

-Similarly, the Capital One Venture Rewards Credit Card offers new cardholders 75,000 bonus miles after you spend $4,000 on purchases in the first 3 months from account opening.
-Capital One has a stripped-down version of the Capital One Venture Rewards Credit Card with no annual fee that also offers new cardholders a generous one-time bonus for becoming a card member.
+Similarly, the Capital One Venture Rewards Credit Card offers new cardholders 75,000 bonus miles after you spend $4,000 on purchases in the first three months from account opening.
+Capital One has a stripped-down version of this card with no annual fee that also offers new cardholders a generous one-time bonus for becoming a card member.